 The Netherlands is a country that has harmonized the relationship between humans and nature.
 In this northwestern European country, the landscape is planted with tulips, lined with canals, explored on two wheels, and powered by green energy.

-With visionary designs, the Netherlands have always been a progressive country and multiple Dutch painters have risen to fame.
-All born in the Netherlands the famous Vincent Van Gogh, Johannes Vermeer, and Rembrandt have all left a massive legacy on the world.
+With visionary designs, the Netherlands has always been a progressive country, and multiple Dutch painters have risen to fame.
+All born in the Netherlands, the famous Vincent Van Gogh, Johannes Vermeer, and Rembrandt have all left a massive legacy on the world.

 Welkom – Welcome to the Netherlands

 Artistic visions aren’t the only highlight of the Netherlands and visitors will also experience the beauty of its old and new architecture.
 The windmills are a famous symbol of the Netherlands, but modern construction projects have gained worldwide attention for their eclectic styles.

 Travelers will also notice the peaceful streets because many Dutch choose to travel by bicycle.
 With calm canals and flat terrain, the Netherlands is a great place to ride a bike as you hop from the tranquil landscapes to the packed cafes.

 Lined with canals, Amsterdam is the Netherlands famous capital that is a treasure box of entertainment.
 With numerous museums, you can explore the world of art through iconic painters like Van Gogh and Rembrandt.
 The cafes are another hotpot in Amsterdam, and they are often called gezellig by locals.